www.schorsch.com

 Interface

-The program is started by typing "radout" at the Autocad command prompt.
-This will open a dialog box for editing all options.
+The program is started by typing radout at the Autocad/Intellicad command prompt.
+This will open a dialog box to configure all export options:

 Options